Yoshomay/simon-desktop/README.md

 Desktop version of the orignal Simon toy.
-This is still in beta and is missing a lot of features currently.
+This is still in beta and is missing features currently.

+Theme heavily based on the [Zorin OS](https://zorin.com/os/) ZorinBlue-Dark gtk theme

+Sound effects done by [Sinotus](https://www.twitter.com/sinotus13)

 # Build instructions